ElementQi/StreamBP/readme.md

 Code for [StreamBP: Memory-Efficient Exact Backpropagation for Long Sequence Training of LLMs](https://arxiv.org/abs/2506.03077).

-StreamBP substantially reduces the memory cost of activation values and scales up the maximum sequence length by 2.8-5.5$\times$ larger than gradient checkpointing, while using similar or even less BP time.
+StreamBP substantially reduces the memory cost of activation values and scales up the maximum sequence length by 2.8-5.5 $\times$ larger than gradient checkpointing, while using similar or even less BP time.

 **Note:** This codebase is under active development; feel free to raise any issues you encountered.
 We are also accepting feature requests.